eiriklied/commitboards/README.md

 ## small todos

+- add automatic updating (check if response sais update.
+If so, run the install command with curl)
 - get github url/add github link to commit
 - obey $http_proxy / $https_proxy
 - add board key/url to post-commit start/end comments to be able to add more commit board urls to one project?